yongzhe4869/Oberseminar/MANO.md

   * Virtualization Layer(Hypervisor) is responsible for abstracting physical resources into virtual resources and can be virtualized using SDN layer.
 * VIM (Virtualized Infrastructure Manager)  is responsible for controlling and managing the NFVI elements.
 It is also responsible for collection of performance measurements and events.
 * NFV Orchestrator(NFVO) is also responsible for global resource management of NFVI resources.
 It can connect to VNF indirectly through VIM and VNFM.
+* OSS/BSS(Operation Support System/Business Support System)
+    * OSS deals with network management, fault management, configuration management and service management.
+    * BSS deals with customer management, product management and order management etc.
+    * It can be integrated with NFV MANO.
 ![](https://github.com/yongzhe4869/Oberseminar/blob/main/Figures/NFV.PNG)